What Is an Effects Loop?

 With this setup, your multi-effects unit controls the entire signal chain:

-- Before the amp: Your digital wah, compressor, overdrive, and other front-of-amp effects process the signal before it hits the amp's preamp — just as if they were stompbox pedals in front of the amp.
+- Before the amp: Your digital wah, compressor, overdrive, and other front-of-amp effects process the signal before it hits the amp's preamp, exactly as if they were stompbox pedals in front of the amp.

-- After the preamp: Your digital delay, reverb, chorus, and other post-amp effects process the signal in the amp's effects loop — clean, defined, and sitting behind the amp's distortion.
+- After the preamp: Your digital delay, reverb, chorus, and other post-amp effects process the signal in the amp's effects loop.
+They stay clean, defined, and sitting behind the amp's distortion.

-You get the best of both worlds: the feel and tone of your real tube amp, plus the flexibility and routing power of your digital multi-effects unit.
+You get the best of both architectures: the feel and responsiveness of your real tube amp, plus the flexibility and routing power of your digital multi-effects unit.

 When You Don't Need It

-The 4-cable method is powerful but adds complexity and potential noise.
+The 4-cable method is powerful but adds complexity and potential noise sources.
 You don't need it if:

 - Your amp doesn't have an effects loop (many vintage amps don't)